 Global with geographic targets in Colombia, India, Pakistan, and Vietnam

 Women play critical but often unseen and unpaid roles in agricultural production.
-They represent 43% of the global agriculture workforce yet receive unequal access to training, technology, finance, and land.
+Although represent 43% of the global agriculture workforce, women face unequal access to training, technology, finance, and land.
 This is a significant missed opportunity: closing this equity gap could make women-run farms more productive and successful—thereby increasing household earnings, sparking economic growth, and augmenting the global food supply.

 PepsiCo sources raw materials from farmers worldwide.
 Its global agricultural supply chains offer an excellent test case for the power and potential of investing in women.

-In June 2020, PepsiCo and USAID launched the Investing in Women to Strengthen Supply Chains partnership to prove the business case for women’s economic empowerment and show how elevating women in supply chains can lead to greater growth, profitability, and sustainability.
+In June 2020, PepsiCo and USAID launched the Investing in Women to Strengthen Supply Chains Global Development Alliance (GDA) to prove the business case for women’s economic empowerment.
+Together, they seek to show how elevating women in supply chains can lead to greater growth, profitability, and sustainability.